digitalwhiteout/finder_translator/README.md

 # alpha version:

-first working prototype, no clean up, no tests,
+first working prototype, no clean up, no tests, no safety